 The cathedral formed the center of the original settlement, and remains the French Quarter’s central landmark.
 This is the third building to stand on this spot.
 A hurricane destroyed the first in 1722.
-On Good Friday 1788, the bells of its replacement were kept silent for religious reasons (or wind, some say) rather than ringing out the alarm for a fire—which eventually burned down the cathedral and 850 other buildings.
-Rebuilt in 1794 and remodeled and enlarged between 1845 and 1851, the structure’s bricks were taken from the original town cemetery and covered with stucco to protect the mortar from dampness.
+On Good Friday 1788, its bells were kept silent for religious reasons (or wind, some say) rather than ringing out the alarm for a fire—which eventually burned down the cathedral and 850 other buildings.
+It was rebuilt in 1794 and remodeled and enlarged between 1845 and 1851.
+The structure’s bricks were taken from the original town cemetery and covered with stucco to protect the mortar from dampness.
 That issue arose again during Katrina, which caused a leaky roof to ruin the $1-million organ (it’s been rebuilt and returned).
-Outside, two magnificent, ancient live oaks fell, narrowly missing a statue of Jesus.
+Outside in back, two magnificent, ancient live oaks fell, narrowly missing a statue of Jesus.
 His thumbs were amputated, however, and Archbishop Hughes, in his first post-Katrina sermon in the cathedral, vowed not to replace them until all of New Orleans is healed.
 The dramatically lit statue makes a resplendent, if somewhat eerie, nighttime silhouette.
 Well, we think so; others call it “Touchdown Jesus”—do make a point to walk by at night to see why.